-• Install the interface cable between host and radiometer as described in the Installation Manual (the radiometer power has to be turned off).
+- Install the interface cable between H-PC and radiometer as described in the Installation Manual (the radiometer power has to be turned off). - Turn on the radiometer power. - Wait for 1 minute until the R-PC has booted up and the elevation mirror has moved to its index position (the mirror movement is quiet, but easily audible).